cdown/zcfan/README.md

     med_level 4
     low_level 1

+By default, zcfan will log fan speed changes.
+To disable this behavior, you can add the following line to `/etc/zcfan.conf`:

+    log_speed 0

 ### Ignoring sensors

 If you have a faulty sensor, or a sensor that you otherwise want to ignore, you